calebelson/NL-PRISM-Pipeline/README.md

 The pipeline consists of five main stages:

-**1. Natural Language Parsing**
+**1. Natural Language Input (Disaster Scenario)**
+User provides a plain English description of the disaster scenario (e.g., "Two teams at locations a and c, each can carry 4 resources..."), including team positions, resource locations, route safety levels, and delivery objectives.

+**2. Parser: Natural Language → JSON**
-User provides a scenario description (e.g., "Two teams at locations a and c, each can carry 4 resources...").
-The system uses OpenAI's structured outputs to convert this into a validated JSON object containing teams, locations, resources, routes, and objectives.
+The Parser uses OpenAI's structured outputs to convert the natural language description into a validated JSON object containing teams, locations, resources, routes, and objectives.
+This structured representation is validated against a Pydantic schema to ensure completeness and correctness.

-**2. PRISM Model Generation**
+**3. Composer: JSON → PRISM Model**
-The JSON scenario is transformed into a PRISM model (a Markov Decision Process) where states represent team positions and resource holdings, and transitions represent team movements with probabilities based on route safety levels (red = 50%, orange = 70%, green = 90%).
+The Composer transforms the JSON scenario into a formal PRISM model (a Markov Decision Process) where states represent team positions and resource holdings, and transitions represent team movements with probabilities based on route safety levels (e.g., red = 50%, orange = 70%, green = 90%).

-**3. Verification and Strategy Export**
+**4. Verification: PRISM Model Checker**
 PRISM verifies the model and computes the maximum probability of achieving the objective.
 It exports an induced strategy showing which actions maximise success probability from each reachable state.
 If PRISM reports errors, the system can attempt automatic fixes via LLM or regenerate the model.

-**4. Optimal Path Extraction**
+**5. Navigator: Strategy Explanation**
+The Navigator takes the verified strategy and produces a human-readable explanation:
-The full strategy may contain thousands of states.
+- **Path Extraction**: The full strategy may contain hundreds of thousands of states.
 The system re-imports the strategy to create a restricted model containing only reachable states, then uses Dijkstra's algorithm with -log(probability) weights to find the single highest-probability path from the initial state to the goal.

-**5. Strategy Explanation**
-The optimal path is sent to an LLM to generate a step-by-step explanation in plain language, including transition probabilities, cumulative success rates, and final team positions.
+- **Explanation Generation**: The optimal path is sent to an LLM to generate a step-by-step explanation in plain language, including transition probabilities, cumulative success rates, and final team positions.
 This makes the formal verification results accessible to decision-makers.

 [↑ Back to top](#nl-prism-pipeline)